riccardoscandariato/riccardoscandariato.github.io/service.md

 <ul>
 <li>PC Member of the International Conference on Software Analysis, Evolution and Reengineering (SANER 2024)</li>
 <li>PC Member of the International Conference on Availability, Reliability and Security (ARES 2024)</li>
+<li>PC Chair of the International Workshop on Security Testing for Complex Software Systems (SECUTE 2024)</li>
 <li>Steering Committee Member of the International Conference on Availability, Reliability and Security (ARES 2024)</li>
 </ul>